How to Tell If You Have a Microsoft 365 Copilot License (paid) or Microsoft 365 Copilot Chat (free)

 Confirm Your Enterprise Account Type

-If you are not sure whether your organization is on an Enterprise plan in the first place, open any Office app (Word, Excel, or PowerPoint), click File, then click Account.
+If you are not sure whether your organization is on an Enterprise plan, open any Office app (Word, Excel, or PowerPoint), click File, then click Account.
 Under Product Information, you will see your subscription type — look for the word Enterprise next to "Microsoft 365."
+You will see the word "enterprise" in the image below, where the word business is displayed for me.

 Related Copilot Tutorials